|

 approved HDFC Bank Group's proposal to acquire up to a 9.5% stake in IndusInd

 Bank.
-The acquisition must be completed within one year from the approval date,
+The acquisition must be completed within one year of the approval date,

-with the holding not exceeding 9.5% of IndusInd Bank's paid-up share capital or
+and the holding must not exceed 9.5% of IndusInd Bank's paid-up share capital or

 voting rights.